-Planning ahead helps every child enjoy a smooth transition to school.
+Planning ahead can help every child experience a smooth transition to school.

-For a child with disability and additional learning and support needs parents or carers should meet with their local school principal and the school learning and support team well ahead of time.
+For a child with disability and additional learning and support needs parents or carers should meet with their local school principal and the school learning and support team before school starts.

 Every school has a learning and support team of education professionals.
 The team works collaboratively with students, parents and carers, and other agencies where appropriate to meet the learning and support needs of each student.

 When to start